saddamtitanio/calculator/README.md

 # calculator
-Calculator is a console-based calculator that computes mathematical expressions.
+Calculator is a console-based program that computes mathematical expressions.
 It supports five basic operations: addition, subtraction, multiplication, division, and exponents.

 ## Usage
 Choose the operation from the provided options and input two valid numbers.